xChrisDuran/angular-books-crud-lab/README.md

 - practice routing in Angular using `ngRoute`.

 Deliberate practice is a really effective way to build skills.
-You've learned about a lot of key pieces of an Angular app, and now it's time to put those pieces together.
+You've learned about a lot of key pieces of an Angular app, and now it's time to put those pieces together, again.
 You'll be expected to be able to build an Angular app from scratch.

 ### Overview